rohithegde/rohithegde.github.com/_posts/2023-01-24-what-makes-you-expendible-in-tech-industry.md

   - Dont just wait to post on LinkedIn during times of need.
 Share your knowledge at regular times.
   - More on this in my other post - ["5 career tips for a software engineer"]({{ site.url }}/2021/05/09/5-career-tips-for-software-engineer).
 - Switching to a different region can be a good option for some.
   - Eg: Asia looks to be more resilient to economic downturns compared to others.
-The reduced cost of living and bigger opportunities to make an impact are big factors working in favour of Asia.
+The reduced cost of living and bigger opportunities to make an impact are factors working in favour of Asia.
 - Help others.
   - You can choose to believe in karma or in the act of debt.
 It can be something small like writing a LinkedIn testimonial or something big like helping them out with career advice.
 You never know when a random act of kindness comes back to assist you in your time of need.